lyhthaddeus/Notes/WrittenNotes/CS2100/ISA.md

 there is no use of registers, operans are taken from memory directly

 # Memory Addressing Mode
+There are three lines that connects the processors to the memory (*assume k-bit is 32*)
+* k-bit address bus (32 bits)
+    * stores the address
+    * Uni-directional (processor => memory)
+* n-bit data bus
+    * stores the data
+    * Bi-directional
+* control line
+    * Controls whether the operation is a Read/ Write process

+### Process of Addressing
+For **read**  access
+1. processor place the respective address to address bus
+2. set control line to read
+3. data at that specific address is place in data bus
+4. then data will be read via the data bus

+For **write** access
+1. processor place the respective address to address bus
+2. set control line to write
+3. the data in the memory data register will then be written to the address

+> [!TIP]
+> The ooga booga version is. data register tell you who you are
+> address register tell you where you are. control tell you what to do.
+> In the famous words of El-Melloi, Whodunnit, Wheredunnit, Whydunnit
+> busses are just "pipes" for data transfer

 # Operations In The Instruction Sets